Article

 In the near term, the economy appears increasingly entrenched in a low-hire/low-fire labor market environment.
 Layoff trends therefore warrant close monitoring, as persistently modest levels of job losses have played a central role in keeping the unemployment rate stable.

-At the same time, while the broader economy still appears fundamentally healthy, renewed inflation risk tied to higher oil prices – driven by an escalation of tensions in the Middle East – could spill over into other parts of the economy.
-Such pressures may limit the Fed’s ability to ease monetary policy more aggressively though rate cuts, constraining support for both economic growth and the labor market.
+At the same time, while the broader economy still appears resilient, renewed inflation risk tied to higher oil prices – driven by an escalation of tensions in the Middle East – could spill over into other parts of the economy.
+Such pressures may limit the Fed’s ability to ease monetary policy though rate cuts, constraining support for both economic growth and the labor market.
+As a result, the labor market may appear steady on the surface but is increasingly characterized by low churn, limited income growth, and reduced shock absorption capacity.

 FAQ